 UPDATE June 22nd, 2019: The Yala Club offers a free Maitreya-compatible Ruth mesh body, details in the Ruth section below.

-UPDATE July 20th.
-2019: The freebie store at Ajuda SL Brasil now has a free Bento mesh body called Tina, details at the end of this blogpost.
+UPDATE July 20th, 2019: The freebie store at Ajuda SL Brasil now has a free Bento mesh body called Tina, details at the end of this blogpost.
+UPDATE: And, as quickly as it appeared, Tina has disappeared!
+I assume that this is because it was stolen content.

 Here are step-by-step instructions on how to remove the heads from the Altamura freebie bodies: